-Defrost one sheet of puff pastry overnight in the refrigerator, and leave it out at room temperature just about 5-10 minutes before you are ready to unroll it.
+1) Defrost puff pastry overnight in refrigerator, and leave it out at room temperature about 10 minutes before you are ready to unroll it.

-Cover a medium sheet pan with aluminum foil, and place a piece of parchment paper over the foil coverage.
+2) Cover a 13" by 18" sheet pan with parchment paper over foil for easy cleaning.

-Meanwhile, heat the olive oil in a frying pan, and add the diced onions.
-Season with a pinch of salt and black pepper, and sauté it until lightly golden about 5-7 minutes.
-Add the garlic and Aleppo pepper and sauté for 1 more minute.
-Then add the tomato paste to this mixture, stirring everything together and sauté for 2-3 more minutes.
-Next, add the onion mixture to the browned sausages, and sauté everything together for additional 3-5 minutes until the flavors combine.
-Allow the mixture to cool down to warm/room temperature.
+4) Meanwhile, heat the olive oil in a frying pan, and add the diced onions.
+Season with little salt and black pepper, and sauté until lightly golden about 5-7 minutes.
+Add in tomato paste, garlic and Aleppo pepper, stirring everything and sauté 2-3 more minutes.

-Place the defrosted puff pastry on a clean, flat kitchen surface, and unroll it gently until it is flat.
-Gently lift it up with your both hands, and transfer it to the lined up sheet pan.
-We really don’t need any floured surface because we are not using rolling pin to roll out the pastry, but dust some flour under the pastry if it makes you comfortable while working.
+7) Place the defrosted puff pastry over a clean counter surface, and unroll it gently until flat.
+Gently lift it up with your both hands, and transfer it to the lined-up sheet pan.

-Eyeball and dived the mozzarella cheese to half.
-Use the first half, and spread it evenly over the pastry.
-Then, gently spread the sausage mixture on its top without pressing down into the pastry.
-Next, top the sausage mixture with the red onions.
-At last, in a polka dot fashion, spread out the remaining mozzarella, so the finished pastry shows off all of its ingredients.
+8) Dived mozzarella cheese to half and spread 1.5 cup evenly over the dough.
+Then, gently spread the sausage mixture over the cheese.
+Next, top it with red onions. finally, in a polka dot fashion, spread out the remaining mozzarella, so the finished dish shows off all ingredients.

-Bake for 20 to 25 minutes, until the pastry is puffed and golden brown.
-Allow to cool for 15 minutes, and with a sharp knife cut it to bite size squares.
-Serve warm or room temperature.
+9) Bake for 25 minutes, until the pastry is puffed and golden brown.
+Allow to cool 15 minutes, and with a sharp knife cut to bite size squares.
+Serve warm or at room temperature.

-- When working with puff pastry, you need to be ready to assemble the toppings or fillings right after it has been rolled out.
-If the ingredients are not prepared and ready to go, just place the pastry on its lined up sheet pan and put it in the refrigerator, until you are ready to assemble.
+- Be ready to assemble the toppings right after puff pastry has been rolled out.
+If not prepared, place the pastry on its lined-up sheet pan and put it in the refrigerator until ready to assemble.

-- Do not rush through the process of browning the sausages.
-Keep them on medium heat, so they can cook first and then get nicely brown.
-Cooking them on high heat will toughen their texture.
+- Do not rush through the process of browning any sausages.
+Keep them on medium heat, so they can cook evenly.
+Cooking sausage on high heat will toughen their texture.

-- Sometimes, I mix half sweet and half spicy sausages for a milder flavor.
-Additionally, you may substitute the pork sausage with other chicken or turkey sausage varieties, that are also available in kosher and halal styles.
+- Substitute pork sausage with chicken or turkey varieties, that are available in kosher and halal styles.